tristandres/Kickstarter_Web_Scraping/ABOUT.md

 The Kickstarter folder contains my python code for scraping Kickstarter's website.

 Project Kickstarter.IPYNB is used to clean and organize the data pulled via the scrapy spider in the Kickstarter folder.

+All other files are used to run the scrapy spider, Kickstarter_spider is the main file which contains the code for extracting data from Kickstarter's website.